microsoft/vscode-wiki/Source-Code-Organization.md

-Visual Studio Code consists of a layered and modular `core` (found as `src/vs`) that can be extended using extensions.
+Visual Studio Code consists of a layered and modular `core` that can be extended using extensions.
 Extensions are run in a separate process referred to as the
-`extension host.` Extensions are implemented by utilising the [extension API](https://code.visualstudio.com/docs/extensions/overview).
-Built-in extensions can be found in the `extensions` folder.
+`extension host`.
+Extensions are implemented by utilising the [extension API](https://code.visualstudio.com/docs/extensions/overview).

+The `core` can be found under the `src/vs/` folder.
+Built-in extensions can be found under the `extensions/` folder.

 # Layers